Flexible Pension Drawdown v Annuity Warning

 So many clients, commentators, newspapers, journalists and of course government are promoting the new flexible drawdown pension rules that started in April 2015.

-We thought it was time to address some key issues when thinking about retirement planning.
+We thought it was time to address some key issues when thinking about planning your retirement.

 What is a Pension Annuity?

 After having taken your option of a pension fund lump sum, the balance of your pension fund is usually invested via an insurance company giving you an income for life.
 This is the annuity, a yearly income.

 Annuity is usually guaranteed for life.

 You can usually choose an option for a spouse annuity should you die early.
 This can be set on first death at 100%, 75%, 50% of the original annuity income.

-You can usually choose an additional guarantee e.g. 5 year, 10 year guarantee, where the original higher income amount will be paid out to your estate or your spouse for up to the 5 or 10 year period as a lump sum and then the income either stops (if it was a single life annuity) or a continued income at a lower level if a spouses benefit was opted for.
+You can usually choose an additional guarantee, for example.
+5 year, 10 year guarantee, where the original higher income amount will be paid out to your estate or your spouse for up to the 5 or 10 year period as a lump sum and then the income either stops (if it was a single life annuity) or a continued income at a lower level if a spouses benefit was opted for.